Disney Entertainment Television: Disney–ABC Television Group

-On January 22, 2009, Disney–ABC announced a merger of ABC Entertainment and ABC Studios into ABC Entertainment Group.
+In 2009, Disney–ABC announced a merger of ABC Entertainment and ABC Studios into ABC Entertainment Group.
 That April, ABC Enterprises took an ownership stake in Hulu in exchange for online distribution license and $25 million in the ABC network ad credits.
 The Live Well Network (LWN) was launched on April 27, 2009, by ABC Owned Television Stations on the stations' subchannels.
 Later that year, A+E Networks acquired Lifetime Entertainment Services with DATG ownership increasing to 42%.
 In November, Disney-ABC sells GMTV to ITV for $37 million.

-On March 24, 2012, following the dissolution of the ABC Daytime division, ABC Family Worldwide began taking operational control of Soapnet until that network was slowly discontinued for Disney Junior; which would later rebrand to Disney Jr. on June 1, 2024.
+In 2012, following the dissolution of the ABC Daytime division, ABC Family Worldwide began taking operational control of Soapnet until that network was slowly discontinued for Disney Junior.

-In July 2012, NBCUniversal confirmed plans to sell its 15.8% stake in A+E Networks to Disney for $3 billion (along with its previous owner Hearst Entertainment & Syndication, who became 50-50 partners in the joint venture).
+Also in 2012, NBCUniversal confirmed plans to sell its 15.8% stake in A+E Networks to Disney for $3 billion (along with its previous owner Hearst Entertainment & Syndication, who became 50-50 partners in the joint venture).

-On August 21, 2013, Disney–ABC announced it will lay off 175 employees.
-The layoffs are expected to hit positions among technical operations as well as the unit's eight local stations.
-On October 28, ABC News and Univision Communications launched Fusion, a cable Hispanic news and satire channel.
+In 2013, Disney–ABC announced it would lay off 175 employees.
+The layoffs covered positions among technical operations as well as the unit's eight local stations.
+Despite the downsizing, ABC News and Univision Communications launched Fusion, a cable Hispanic news and satire channel later in 2013.

-In August 2014, A+E took a 10% stake in Vice Media for $250 million, then announced in April 2015 that H2 would be rebranded into the Vice channel with an indicated early 2016 launch.
-Disney also directly made two $200 investments in Vice Media in November 2015, then a week later in December, they directly invested in it again for 10% to assist in funding its programming.
+In 2014, A+E took a 10% stake in Vice Media for $250 million, then in 2016 rebranded H2 into the Vice channel.
+Disney also directly made two $200 investments in Vice Media in November 2015, plus an additional investment of 10% to assist in funding its programming.
 ABC Family became Freeform on January 12, 2016.

-On April 21, 2016, Disney–ABC sold its share in Fusion to Univision.
+In 2016, Disney–ABC sold its share in Fusion to Univision.
 In September 2016, the group's president Ben Sherwood named Bruce Rosenblum, Television Academy chairman and former head of Warner Bros.
 TV Group, as president of business operations in s the newly created position, to reduce the number of direct reports from 17 to about 8.
 Roseblum would oversee ad sales in conjunction with channel heads, affiliate sales and marketing, engineering, digital media, global distribution, IT, research and strategy and business development.
 This allows Sherwood to focus on content and direct operating units that continue to directly report to him, ABC network units, cable channel units (Disney Channels Worldwide, and Freeform), ABC Studios and ABC TV Stations.

-With the March 14, 2018, Disney Company reorganization, in anticipation of integrating Fox assets from a proposed acquisition, all international channels including Disney Channels have been transferred to Walt Disney Direct-to-Consumer and International, a new segment, with American channels remaining with Disney–ABC Television Group.
+With the 2018, Disney Company reorganization, in anticipation of integrating Fox assets from a proposed acquisition, all international channels including Disney Channels have been transferred to Walt Disney Direct-to-Consumer and International, a new segment, with American channels remaining with Disney–ABC Television Group.
 All global sales units and distribution units have been transfer to the Disney Direct-to-Consumer segment.